vladvasiliu/aws-health-exporter-rs/README.md

 # AWS Health Exporter

-This a Prometheus exporter for AWS Health events.
+This is a Prometheus exporter for AWS Health events.

 ## Status
 This is a work in progress.
 For the time being it is usable, but the interface and functionality may change.